wp-plugins/plugnedit/readme.txt

 Responsive Design, Adaptive Design, Fluid or Fixed Layout?
 </em></strong>

-Both have their benefits, however if you use the wordpress editor in a responsive template all your pages will be responsive and you lose the benefit of creating Fixed, fluid and Adaptive layouts.
+All have their benefits, however if you use the wordpress editor in a responsive template all your pages will be responsive and you lose the benefit of creating Fixed, fluid and Adaptive layouts.
 Plugnedit allows you to create fixed, fluid and adaptive layouts, along with the responsive pages in any wordpress site.
 The visual editor works like a graphic design or desktop publisher program; more then a visual HTML editor allowing for drag and drop placement of items on a fixed page layout.